Overhead compensation

 list.Sort();

-When we profile the code with the tracing/instrumentation modes of various commercial and free profilers, we often get completely incorrect times.
-Even expensive profilers want to make us believe that the list creation takes most of the time (in reality 20%) while sorting takes almost no time (in reality 80%).
+When we profile the code using the tracing/instrumentation modes of various commercial and free profilers, we often get completely wrong times.
+Even expensive profilers want us to believe that filling the list takes the most time (20% in reality), while sorting takes almost no time (80% in reality).

 The size of the error depends on the profiling settings.
-If you choose a lighter/less detailed profiling mode, such as sampling, less overhead is added and the measurement errors will be smaller.
-If you choose a more detailed profiling mode that uses instrumentation, the errors will be severe for most profilers.
+If you choose a lighter/less detailed profiling mode, such as sampling, less overhead is added and the measurement errors are smaller.
+If you choose a more detailed profiling mode that uses instrumentation, the errors are serious with most profilers.

 Why do profilers show incorrect execution times?

-Code can be profiled in two different ways, either by sampling or by tracing/instrumentation.
-NProfiler supports both.
+Code can be profiled in two different ways: either by sampling or by tracing/instrumentation.
+NProfiler supports both profiling modes.

 Sampling

-Sampling is very fast and doesn't introduce much profiler overhead.
-Therefore, overhead compensation is less critical for sampling profilers, and we won't discuss it here.
+Sampling is very fast and causes only minor profiler overhead.
+Therefore, overhead compensation is less critical for sampling profilers, so we will not discuss it further here.

-The downside of sampling is that it's less detailed.
-For example, you cannot collect method and line-level hit counts or performance data for JIT compilation, module loading, and so on.
-Because of these limitations, profilers also support tracing/instrumentation, which is more detailed.
+The disadvantage of sampling is that it is less detailed.
+For example, you cannot collect hit counts or performance data for JIT compilation, module loading, etc. Due to these limitations, profilers also support tracing/instrumentation, which is more detailed.

 Tracing/instrumentation

-Tracing/instrumenting profilers inject instructions at entry and exit points of methods and between lines of code.
-The injected code performs time measurements and does bookkeeping.
-It allows the profiler to collect "real" times instead of statistical estimates, as well as hit counts and event-based performance data for JIT compilation, module loading, etc.
+Tracing/instrumenting profilers inject instructions at the entry and exit points of methods and between lines of code.
+The inserted code performs time measurements and aggregation.
+This allows the profiler to collect “real” times instead of statistical estimates, as well as hit counts and event-based performance data for JIT compilation, module loading, etc.

-The drawback of instrumentation is that the injected code slows down the profiled application and introduces a lot of profiler overhead.
-Therefore, overhead compensation is crucial for tracing/instrumenting profilers.
+The disadvantage of instrumentation is that the inserted code slows down the profiled application and causes high profiler overhead.
+Therefore, overhead compensation is critical for tracing/instrumenting profilers.

-Let's assume that an instrumenting profiler has to inject ten lines of additional code for every profiled line of code to collect line-level data.
+Let's assume that a profiler needs to insert ten lines of additional code for each profiled line of code in order to collect line-level data.
 As a result, the profiled application runs ten times slower, and the measured times are inflated by about 1,000% if the profiler does not subtract the overhead from the results.

-It's even worse than that.
-Depending on the chosen settings, profilers often instrument only the developer's code but not the .NET framework methods to improve performance.
-The profiled application would become crawlingly slow if all .NET framework methods were instrumented, and we usually don't need line-level data for framework methods.
+It gets even worse.
+Depending on the settings chosen, profilers often instrument only the developer's code and not the .NET Framework methods, to improve performance.
+The profiled application would become extremely slow if all .NET Framework methods were instrumented, and we typically don't need line-level data for framework methods.

-Unfortunately, this "optimization" gives us unevenly distributed profiler overhead.
-Due to instrumentation, our custom code runs ten times slower, while non-instrumented .NET framework methods (like the sort call in the example above) run at full speed.
-The displayed performance data will reflect these massive distortions if a profiler does not compensate for them - and most profilers don't.
-That's why .NET profilers show incorrect data.
+Unfortunately, this optimization leads to an uneven distribution of profiler overhead.
+Due to instrumentation, our custom code runs ten times slower, while non-instrumented .NET Framework methods (such as the sort call in the example above) run at full speed.
+The performance data displayed reflects these massive distortions if a profiler does not compensate for them—and most profilers do not.
+For this reason, .NET profilers display incorrect data.

 Fortunately, NProfiler is quite good at estimating and subtracting the execution time of the injected code.
 On average, its performance data should be much more accurate than that of other .NET profilers.

-That said, in some cases, NProfiler's overhead compensation will mess up.
-Because of the superscalar architecture of modern CPUs, it is tough to compensate for profiler overhead correctly.
-There may be cases in which NProfiler subtracts too little or too much overhead.
-Please let us know if you encounter such a case so we can investigate it.
+However, in some cases, NProfiler's overhead compensation may not work correctly.
+Due to the superscalar architecture of modern CPUs, it is difficult to correctly compensate for the overhead of the profiler.
+There may be cases where NProfiler subtracts too little or too much overhead.
+Please let us know about such cases so that we can investigate them.

-As a best practice, we recommend profiling only the namespaces you are interested in.
-This prevents massive slowdowns of the profiled application and reduces the amount of profiler overhead, making overhead compensation more robust.
-You can do this by setting "Profiled Methods" to "Custom" when configuring the profiling session.
+As a best practice, we recommend profiling only those namespaces that are of interest to you.
+This prevents massive slowdowns in the profiled application and reduces the overhead of the profiler, making overhead compensation more robust.
+To do this, set “Profiled Methods” to “Custom” when configuring the profiling session.